-- 1. In general, all target or reference data is interpreted in SI(rad) units and converted to the current unit system.
-However, when optimizing user defined variables the numbers in the reference file are interpreted as is and compared to the numerical result of the user defined variables (without considering engineering units). - 2.
+- 1. Depending on the choices prior to the import of data, the target or reference data from an external file will be interpreted in SI(rad) units followed by a conversion to the currently active unit system or will be imported as-is assuming that the data is already provided in the currently active unit system. - 2.
 The target path runs from the first point to the last point and is NOT automatically closed to give the user maximum control over the target definition.
 In order to close the target path, the first point needs to be repeated at the end of the reference file.